loldot/loldot.github.io/_posts/2025-07-28-neural-net-linear.md

     - ML
 ---

-This is the first part of my notes on trying to learn machine learning and implementing a simple neural network from scratch in C - with no abstractions.
+This is the first part of my notes on trying to learn machine learning and implementing a simple neural network from scratch in C. The code is intentionally very raw - we don't even have a function matrix multiplication, I think this makes the details in the algorithms and math stand out more.

 The source code can be found here: <https://github.com/loldot/nn>